Special-Operations-Brigade/SOB-Docs/tech/tech.md

 - Duration: 30 seconds

 The user is able to send out a signal in a short radius around them, causing all nearby droids accuracy to drop significantly for a short period of time.
 Once time is up, droids will be able to act normally.
-In the event the user fails the hack, TBD
+In the event the user fails the hack, The droids will instead recieve a large boost in skill.

 ### Mine disable